spender-sandbox/cuckoo-modified/docs/book/src/usage/dist.rst

         False or True to activate or deactivate slave node

     Additional arguments
-         Ii basic auth activated in slaves api, you must specify this options too
+         If basic auth activated in slaves api, you must specify this options too
              * ht_user
              * ht_pass